-Agile started as a software development process—a reaction to the cumbersome “waterfall” methodology that had been brought over from older manufacturing practices.
+Agile started as a software development process.
+It was a reaction to the cumbersome “waterfall” methodology that had been brought over from older manufacturing practices.
 Early software development companies had no model for their new trade, so they simply borrowed what had been established for years in other industries where products are made.

 The problem is that this method is extremely impractical for software development.
 This is because in order to move to the next stage of development, the stage before it must be 100% complete, perfect, and documented… and that’s just not how software development works.
 (I’m sure you can already start to see how this applies to learning design).